-Mr. Kerr says, "The main obstacle to the speedy settlement and cultivation of all the more fertile parts of the Province is private land remaining wild; inasmuch as the land of the Crown is open to purchase, which is not generally the case with that of private individuals, excepting at too exorbitant a price.
-So injurious is the existence of this quantity of wild land, in the midst or in the neighbourhood of a settlement. that numerous cases have occurred in which a settler, after several years' residence upon his property, and having expended in labour from 201. to 501. in clearing part of it and building his house, has been driven to abandon the farm, and to sell it for one-third or even one-fourth of the sum that he had expended upon it.
+"The main obstacle to the speedy settlement and cultivation of all the more fertile parts of the Province is private land remaining wild; inasmuch as the land of the Crown is open to purchase, which is not generally the case with that of private individuals, excepting at too exorbitant a price.
+So injurious is the existence of this quantity of wild land, in the midst or in neighbourhood of a settlement, that numerous cases have occurred in which a settler after several years' residence upon his property, and having expended in labour from £20 to £50 in clearing part of it, and building his house, has been driven to abandon the farm, and to sell it for one-third or even one-fourth of the sum that he had expended upon it.
 I have myself bought farms which have been abandoned in this way for the merest trifle.
-One, I recollect now, consisted of 100 acres, in the township of Kingsey, a beautiful part of the district of Three Rivers, with rather more than 20 acres cleared, and a good house and outhouses erected upon it, for which I paid under 301.
+One, I recollect now, consisted of 100 acres, in the township of Kingsey, a beautiful part of the district of Three Rivers, with rather more than 20 acres cleared, and a good house and outhouses erected upon it, for which I paid under £30.
 I could give very many instances of a similar kind, where I have either purchased myself, or have had a personal knowledge of the circumstances."

 One of the most remarkable instances of evils resulting from profuse grants of land is to be found in Prince Edward's Island.
 Nearly the whole of the island (about 1,400,000 acres) was alienated in one day, in very large grants, chiefly to absentees, and upon conditions which have been wholly disregarded.
-The extreme improvidence which dictated these grants is obvious : the neglect of the Government as to enforcing the conditions of the grants, in spite of the constant efforts of the people and the legislature to force upon its attention the evils under which they laboured, is not less so.
-The great bulk of the island is still possessed by absentees, who held it as a sort of reversionary interest, which requires no present attention, but may become valuable some day or other through the growing wants of the inhabitants.
-But in the mean time, the inhabitants are subjected to the greatest inconvenience, nay, to the most serious injury, from the state of property in land.
+The extreme improvidence which dictated these grants is obvious; the neglect of the government as to enforcing the conditions of the grant, in spite of the constant efforts of the people and the Legislature to force upon its attention the evils under which they laboured, is not less so.
+The great bulk of the island is still possessed by absentees, who hold it as a sort of reversionary interest, which requires no present attention, but may become valuable some day or other through the growing wants of the inhabitants.
+But, in the mean time, the inhabitants are subjected to the greatest inconvenience, nay to the most serious injury, from the state of property in land.
 The absent proprietors neither improve the land, nor will let others improve it.
 They retain the land, and keep it in a state of wilderness.
-I have in another place adverted to the remedy proposed, and the causes, which have long retarded its adoption.
-The feelings of the colonists on the subject are fully expressed in the evidence of Mr. Lelacheur, Mr. Solicitor General Hodgson, and the Governor, Sir Charles Fitzroy.
-I may add, that their testimony was confirmed by that of the delegates from the Island who visited me at Quebec.

-In the above enumeration of facts, I do not profess to have exhausted the long catalogue of evils and abuses which were brought to my notice.
-But I have stated enough, I trust, to establish the position with which I set out,-that the disposal of public lands in a new country has more influence on the prosperity of the people than any other branch of Government; and further to make it evident, that the still existing evils which have been occasioned by mismanagement in this department, are so great and general as to require a comprehensive and effectual remedy, applied to all the Colonies, before any merely political reform can be expected to work well.
+I have, in another place, adverted to the remedy proposed, and the causes which have long retarded its adoption.
+The feelings of the colonists on the subject are fully expressed in the evidence of Mr. Lelacheur, Mr. Solicitor-General Hodgson, and the Governor, Sir Chas.
+Fitzroy.
+I may add, that their testimony was confirmed by that of the delegates from the island, who visited me at Quethe long catalogue of evils and abuses which were brought to my notice.
+But I have stated enough, I trust, to establish the position with which I set out-that the disposal of public lands in a new country has more influence on the prosperity of the people than any other branch of government; and further, to make it evident that the still existing evils which have been occasioned by mismanagement in this department, are so great and general as to require a comprehensive and effectual remedy, applied to all the colonies, before any merely political reform can be expected to work well.